-5 A person that was living with the tenant as their husband or wife will be treated as their spouse and a person who was living with the tenant as if they were civil partners will be treated as the tenant's civil partner
+&lt;sup>5 A person that was living with the tenant as their husband or wife will be treated as their spouse and a person who was living with the tenant as if they were civil partners will be treated as the tenant's

-6 This may be because one joint tenant died or because a joint tenant assigned the tenancy
+&lt;sup>6 This may be because one joint tenant died or because a joint tenant assigned the tenancy

-- 7.5 The legal succession framework for secure tenancies granted on or after 1st April 2012 and for flexible tenants.
-The Localism Act 2011 allows one statutory succession to a spouse or civil partner7 of the deceased tenant, who was living with them at the time of the tenant's death as their only or principal home. - 7.6 Where there is a statutory succession to a flexible tenancy, the tenancy will last until the flexible tenancy ends.
+- 7.4 Family members are defined as; spouses, civil partners, parents, grandparents, children, grandchildren, siblings, uncles, aunts, nephews and nieces.
+The law does not allow for joint succession, so if there are a number of potential joint successors they need to choose who will take over the tenancy.
+If they cannot choose, the landlord is able to do so.
+Where the successor is not a spouse or civil partner but is a member of the family, and the property is too large for them, they can be granted the secure tenancy of a smaller property which meets their needs. - 7.5 The legal succession framework for secure tenancies granted on or after 1st April 2012 and for flexible tenants.
+The Localism Act 2011 allows one statutory succession to a spouse or civil partner of the deceased tenant, who was living with them at the time of the tenant's death as their only or principal home. - 7.6 Where there is a statutory succession to a flexible tenancy, the tenancy will last until the flexible tenancy ends.
 The offer of a new flexible tenancy will then be considered in line with the Tenancy Policy (see section 4).